intjelic/python-sfml/doc/source/api/audio.rst

    .. classmethod:: set_direction(direction)

-      Set the orientation of the listener in the scene.
+      Set the forward vector of the listener in the scene.

-      The orientation defines the 3D axes of the listener (left, up, front) in the scene.
-The orientation vector doesn't have to be normalized.
-The default listener's orientation is (0, 0, -1).
+      The direction (also called "at vector") is the vector pointing forward from the listener's perspective.
+Together with the up vector, it defines the 3D orientation of the listener in the scene.
+The direction vector doesn't have to be normalized.
+The default listener's direction is (0, 0, -1).

-      :param direction: New listener's orientation
+      :param direction: New listener's forward vector (not normalized)
       :type direction: :class:`sfml.system.Vector3` or tuple

+   .. classmethod:: get_up_vector()

+      Get the current upward vector of the listener in the scene.

+      :return: Listener's upward vector (not normalized)
+      :rtype: :class:`sfml.system.Vector3`

+   .. classmethod:: set_up_vector(up_vector)

+      Set the upward vector of the listener in the scene.

+      The up vector is the vector that points upward from the listener's perspective.
+Together with the direction, it defines the 3D orientation of the listener in the scene.
+The up vector doesn't have to be normalized.
+      The default listener's up vector is (0, 1, 0).
+It is usually not necessary to change it, especially in 2D scenarios.

+      :param up_vector: New listener's up vector
+      :type up_vector: :class:`sfml.system.Vector3` or tuple

 Chunk
 ^^^^^